If you help run a product company or hardware startup and you want to grow your sales channels, you know…

 This measures the number of orders shipped to the customer without any negative incidents, errors or mistakes.
 These could be damaged goods, inaccurate orders, late shipments, etc. This KPI can tell you how well your fulfillment center’s operations are running, where it matters the most—the final fulfillment of order, shipped out of the warehouse.
 This is an important KPI because it measures the direct impact a problem in your supply chain could have on customer satisfaction.
 If you score high in your perfect order rate metrics, then you can avoid costly things such as returns, refunds, and the need to have a larger customer service department to deal with all of the negatives.

-This KPI measures the total time taken since the products arrived at the fulfillment center and were picked up by the shipper for delivery, as a part of an order.
-The shorter the cycle time, the less money is tied up in working capital.
-An end-to-end cycle time includes the transit and transportation time taken by the shippers for the final delivery to the customer’s premises.
+This KPI measures the total time taken since the products arrived at the fulfillment center and were picked up by the shipper for delivery, as a part of a customer order.
+The shorter the average time, the less money is tied up in working capital.
+An end-to-end order cycle time includes the transit and transportation time taken by the shippers for the final delivery to the customer’s premises.